zeroxoneafour/polonium/docs/usage.md

 ## Installation

 Do one of the following -
+* Go to [GitHub](https://github.com/zeroxoneafour/polonium) and download the latest `polonium.kwinscript`, then install it in KWin Scripts in the settings menu
 * Go to the [KWin Store](https://store.kde.org/p/2042756) and download the latest `polonium.kwinscript`, then install it in KWin Scripts
 * Go to KWin Scripts settings panel and Get New Scripts, then search for and select Polonium

+## General usage

+### Adding new windows
+Windows will be automatically tiled unless the whitelist option is enabled.
+Windows in the blacklist will be excluded from either being tiled or not being tiled, depending on the whitelist option.

+### Removing windows
+Windows will be removed from the tiling manager automatically as well

+### Resizing tiled windows
+By pressing the KWin tiles key (default - `Meta+T`) a tile configuration menu will appear.
+Adding or removing tiles will not have a lasting effect, but resizing tiles will for engines that support it.
+The clients of these tiles will be automatically resized as well.

+### Moving windows with your keyboard
+By default, Polonium uses the Vim H,J,K,L for left, down, up, right as directional modifier keys.
+The keybinds are as follows -
+* Switch focus - `Meta` + directional key
+* Swap windows - `Ctrl+Meta` + directional key
+* Push window into tile - `Meta+Shift` + directional key
+Note that these keybinds will only work on tiled windows.

+### Moving windows with your mouse
+By default, holding shift while moving windows will cause the windows to snap into available tiles.
+Moving a window into a tile will cause it to tile in there.
+If there is only one tiled window on the screen, a tile menu will not appear.
+In this case, press the Untile/Retile window keybind to add it back to the tiling.

 ## Configuration